Optimal control of a quantum sensor: A fast algorithm based on an analytic solution: Introduction

 Quantum systems are notoriously sensitive to external influences.
 This sensitivity is a core element in the development of quantum technologies, as is the case of quantum sensing, which takes advantage of quantum coherence to detect weak or nanoscale signals.
 Quantum sensing devices can in principle attain precision, accuracy, and repeatability reaching fundamental limits~\cite{Degen2017Quantum, Giovannetti2004Quantum}.
 However, the extreme sensitivity to external perturbations also causes the quantum sensor to couple with detrimental noise sources that induce decoherence, therefore limiting the interaction time with the target signal.

 Here, we introduce a method to find optimal control protocols~\cite{DAlessandro2021Introduction} for ac quantum sensing in the presence of dephasing noise.
+The sensitivity, i.e., the smallest detectable signal, is the figure of merit of the optimization, provided that the spectra of the target signal and of the noise are known.
 Such optimization problem is in general a complex classical problem.
 Our method, that draws an analogy between pulsed dynamical decoupling (DD) protocols~\cite{Viola1998Dynamical,Viola1999Dynamical,Facchi2005Control,Uhrig2007Keeping,Lange2010Universal} and spin glass systems~\cite{Mezard1987Spin}, maximizes the phase acquired by the quantum sensor due to the target ac field while minimizing the noise detrimental effect.
 The optimal control fields yield an improved sensitivity with respect to commonly used protocols, as we experimentally demonstrate using a spin-qubit magnetometer based on a Nitrogen-Vacancy (NV) center in diamond~\cite{Taylor2008High,Pham2011Magnetic,Dolde2011Electric,BarGill2013Solid,Thiering2020Diamond}.

-More in detail, we find that the problem of optimizing the control protocol for our quantum sensor is homologous to that of finding the ground state of a classical Ising spin Hamiltonian, as depicted in Fig.~\ref{fig:protocol}.
+More in detail, we find that the problem of optimizing the control protocol for our quantum sensor (i.e., optimizing its sensitivity) is homologous to that of finding the ground state of a classical Ising spin Hamiltonian, as depicted in Fig.~\ref{fig:protocol}.
 The control $\pi$-pulse times correspond to the locations in the chain of the domain walls.
 The couplings between the model spins, which encode the noise autocorrelation, are of both signs, and this is customary in optimization problems.
 The antiferromagnetic couplings capture the frustration between the different terms in the Hamiltonian, which then {\it prima facie} is that of a spin-glass model---which does not mean that there is a spin-glass \emph{phase} at low temperature (see later).